Celebrate World Ranger Day by getting to know SA’s dedicated park rangers. Here’s how they make a difference.

 It can vary from customer service to pest animal and plant control, to biodiversity protection and cultural heritage protection, to fire management and emergency response, and then to compliance and law enforcement, project management and administration.

-Here’s four duties park rangers in SA take care of:
+Here’s four duties park rangers in South Australia take care of:

 1. Create visitor experiences

 Park rangers work with the local community and volunteers to create visitor experiences that show people how to make the most of the state’s parks.

 They also help maintain park facilities like signs, tracks, carparks, walking and biking trails, shelters, campgrounds, toilets, BBQs and playgrounds.